-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" CONFIRMATION OF APPROVAL OF THE AMENDMENTS TO OUR AMENDED AND RESTATED 2012 STOCK INCENTIVE PLAN PROPSED IN 2016 TO INCREASE THE RESERVE OF SHARES AUTHORIZED FOR ISSUANCE AND TO INCREASE CERTAIN LIMITATIONS ON GRANTS AS DESCRIBED HEREIN AND TO REAPPROVE THE PERFORMANCE GOALS DESCRIBED HEREIN.
+THE PREDICTIVE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE PROPOSAL TO APPROVE PREDICTIVE'S AMENDED AND RESTATED 2012 STOCK INCENTIVE, INCLUDING AN INCREASE IN THE RESERVE OF SHARES AUTHORIZED FOR ISSUANCE, AS DESCRIBED HEREIN.

-PROPOSAL 4: RATIFICATION OF SELECTION OF INDEPENDENT AUDITORS
+PROPOSAL NO. 4: RATIFICATION OF SELECTION OF INDEPENDENT AUDITORS

-The Audit Committee has selected Olsen Thielen & Co., Ltd. as the Company's independent auditors for the fiscal year ending December 31, 2017, and has further directed that management submit the selection of independent auditors for ratification by the stockholders at the Annual Meeting.
-Olsen Thielen & Co., Ltd. also served as the Company's independent auditors for the fiscal years ended December 31, 2012 through December 31, 2016.
-Representatives of Olsen Thielen & Co., Ltd. are expected to be present at the Annual Meeting.
+The Audit Committee has selected Deloitte & Touche LLP as Predictive's independent auditors for the fiscal year ending December 31, 2019 and has further directed that management submit the selection of independent auditors for ratification by the stockholders at the Annual Meeting.
+Representatives of Deloitte & Touche LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

-Neither the Company's Amended and Restated Bylaws nor other governing documents or law require stockholder ratification of the selection of Olsen Thielen & Co., Ltd. as the Company's independent auditors.
-However, the Audit Committee of the Board of Directors is submitting the selection of Olsen Thielen & Co., Ltd. to the stockholders for ratification as a matter of good corporate practice.
-If the stockholders fail to ratify the selection, the Audit Committee of the Board of Directors will reconsider whether or not to retain that firm.
-Even if the selection is ratified, the Audit Committee of the Board of Directors in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.
+Neither the Company's Second Amended and Restated Bylaws nor other governing documents or law require stockholder ratification of the selection of Deloitte & Touche LLP as Predictive's independent auditors.
+However, the Audit Committee of the Board is submitting the selection of Deloitte & Touche LLP to the stockholders for ratification as a matter of good corporate practice.
+If the stockholders fail to ratify the selection, the Audit Committee of the Board will reconsider whether or not to retain that firm.
+Even if the selection is ratified, the Audit Committee of the Board in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.

-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the Annual Meeting will be required to ratify the selection of Olsen Thielen & Co., Ltd. Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
-Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.
+The affirmative vote of a majority of shares of capital stock of Predictive present in person or represented by proxy at the Annual Meeting and entitled to vote will be required to ratify the selection of Deloitte & Touche LLP.
+Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.